comunica/Article-SSWS2020-AMF/content/evaluation.md

 In order to avoid re-inventing the wheel again for this work, and for future works in this domain, we developed a reusable benchmarking framework for Linked Data Fragments experiments, called _Comunica Bencher_.
 This tool is based on [Docker](https://www.docker.com/), and allows isolated execution of experiments over different containers.
-Experiment configuration are fully _declarative_, and they can exist in standalone repositories.
+Experiment configurations are fully _declarative_, and they can exist in standalone repositories.
 In order to achieve deterministic reproducibility, a summary of all [used _software versions and their dependencies_ in a Turtle document](cite:cites lsd) will be generated after each run together with the evaluation results.